Cosmological perturbation theory for large scale structure in phase space: Standard Perturbation Theory

 is the fluid momentum.
 We once again take a derivative of Eq.(\ref{eq:momentum}) with respect to superconformal time, and use Eq.(\ref{eq:vlasov2}) to arrive at

 when written in terms of a kinetic energy density tensor

 Eqs.(\ref{eq:continuity}) and (\ref{eq:euler}) are called the first and second moments of the Boltzmann equation, corresponding to the continuity and Euler equations respectively.
+Note that these moments do not depend explicitly on the particle mass $m$, which in fact can be absorbed into suitable redefinitions of the comoving momentum $\vec{q}$ and distribution function $f$ as follows: $\vec{q} \to m \vec{q}$ and $f \to f/m^{4}$.
+For this reason we simply set $m=1$ moving forward.

 Both Eqs.(\ref{eq:continuity}) and (\ref{eq:euler}) pick-up corrections that are sizable on horizon scales and for large thermal velocities that can appear, for example, in warm dark matter models.
 For instance, note that the energy density in Eq.(\ref{eq:energydensity}) is in reality a mass density since it only includes the rest mass contribution to the particle proper energy.
 Such corrections are negligible for cold dark matter and at sub-horizon scales.

 In principle we can continue by taking the derivative of Eq.(\ref{eq:stress}) with respect to superconformal time, to arrive at an equation of motion for the second moment, involving the third moment of the Boltzmann equation.
 Repeating this procedure indefinitely generates coupled equations of motion for even higher moments, the so-called Boltzmann hierarchy.
 Instead, the starting point of SPT is to truncate the resulting Boltzmann hierarchy at its second moment.
 To see how this works let us first introduce the field velocity $\vec{v}(\eta,\vec{x})$ as follows,